dzuk-mutant/font_notes/readme.md

 - [`maxp`](tables/maxp.md) maximum profile: defines the memory requirements for the font.
 - [`OS/2`](tables/os_2.md) - Windows and OpenType-specific metadata and metrics.

+`vhea` and `vmtx` aren't *technically* required, but it would be kind of ignorant and Anglocentric of us not to do them.

 #### 2. [`cmap`](tables/cmap.md)